Google Ads Quality Score

 Here is research that shows how valuable this factor is in determining the quality score of your Google ads.

-Your expected CTR can be below average, average, and above average.
-If your expected CTR is below average it shows that your keywords are not more relevant to what your customers are reaching.
+Your expected CTR can be below average, average, or above average.
+If your expected CTR is below average, your keywords are not more relevant to your customers’ reach.
 This can negatively affect your quality score.

 Landing page experience